aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/index.en.md

 ---
-title: "Sparse Global Secondary Indexes"
+title: "Exercise 5: Sparse Global Secondary Indexes"
 date: 2019-12-02T10:17:48-08:00
 weight: 6
 chapter: true
-pre: "<b>Exercise 5: </b>"
 description: "Learn how to cut down the resources required for your searches on uncommon attributes."
 ---